 Unfortunately, there isn’t much research out there about how hyperhidrosis may or may not impact hydration.
 It seems logical, though, that depending on how many excessive sweating episodes a person has in a day, he or she should adjust normal daily fluid intake to factor that in - adding more fluids on days when excessive sweating is more severe, for example, as well as drinking in response to thirst and monitoring urine color and output (aiming for urination every 2 to 4 hours.)

-We have heard of some people with hyperhidrosis attempting to limit fluid intake in the hopes that sweating will decrease as a result.
+We have heard of some people with hyperhidrosis attempting to limit fluid intake in the hope that sweating will decrease as a result.
 Given how essential water is to the human body and the wide range of consequences of dehydration, this is not recommended.

 What about Electrolytes and “Sports” Drinks?